GLASS20/GLASS20/README.md

 ### A self-taught developer from *東方*

-- 🔭 I'm currently playing *Rainbow Six Siege X*
+- 🔭 I'm currently working on CDN
 - 🌱 I'm currently learning **Golang** and **Java**
 - ⚡ I'm interested in **anime** **comics** and **games**!
 - 😄 I'm learning English and Japanese